YOUR RIGHTS AND RESPONSIBILITIES

 c) If there is suspected or confirmed abuse of children or vulnerable adults

 d) If you are a minor and are not considered emancipated (living away from home and/or supporting yourself)

 e) If you describe sexual exploitation by a previous therapist

 f) If you are pregnant and using a felonious drug (e.g., cocaine, heroin)

 The Counseling staff are professionals with differing areas of expertise, and includes those who work under the direct supervision of licensed senior psychologists.
 To provide you with the best service, your therapist may discuss your situation with another UST psychologist, psychiatrist, physician, nurse practitioner or registered dietitian who is directly involved in providing clinical services.
-If you receive mental health services at UST Health Services, we will share your intake information with them to ensure continuity of care.
+If you receive mental health services at UST Health Services, we may share your records with them to ensure continuity of care.
 All information shared among these professionals is considered confidential.

+Records are maintained on a confidential electronic records system.
 You may see all records about yourself if you wish.
 However, it is seldom beneficial during the therapy process.

 It is your right to know the goals and treatment plan for therapy as well as your therapist’s views on your presenting issues.
 This includes the expected length of treatment.
 In the first few sessions your therapist will work with you to clarify goals and establish a treatment plan for your work together.
 Periodically you will review your progress as well as your satisfaction with your work together.
 The determination to make a change requires a commitment from you.
 Often change is a slow and painful process.
 It’s tempting to quit when things get intense, but we encourage you to stick with it through these difficult times.
 If you do not return for therapy, we will automatically close your case after three (3) months.
 However, you are welcome to return at any time.